programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```
+{Image:"Plot2.png", caption: "A histogram of the agents and their 'letters received', this time over 100 model instantions with 10 runs each and binned as integers; the y-axis displays the number of agents that have received a number of letters displayed on the y-axis.", alt-text: "Histogram of the letters received by all agents after 100 model runs" }

 This runs 100 instantiations of the model, and runs each for 10 steps.
 (Notice that we set the histogram bins to be integers, since agents can only have whole numbers of letters).
 By running the model 100 times, we smooth out some of the ‘noise’ of randomness, and get to the model’s overall expected behavior.